l0co/micronaut-camunda-bpm/README.md

 }
 ```

-Note, that for the code above, if you remove transaction boundaries by removing `@TransactionalAdvice`, the `startProcess()` method invocation will end up with an exception, because the transaction is required to access the database.
+Note, that for the code above, if you remove transaction boundaries by removing the `@TransactionalAdvice` annotation, the `startProcess()` method invocation will end up with an exception, because the transaction is required to get access to the database.

 ## Compatibility Matrix